genesiscommunitysuccess/docs/how-to-contribute.md

 ### 2. Create a new branch off master

 - Create a new branch off master, please use the following format: **EDIT-ddmmyy**
-- if someone is already using this branch, please add A,B, etc at the end until you find a unit branch.
+- If someone is already using this branch, please add A,B, etc at the end until you find an unused branch.
 Example:

     **EDIT-010323A**, **EDIT-010323B**, **EDIT-280223**, ...